BerringDC/BDC_qc/README.md

 #### Impossible location test

 This test controls whether the geographic location is reasonable, based on the global limits for longitude and latitude.
-Action: Values that fail the test should be falgged as bad data(4)
+Action: Values that fail the test should be flagged as bad data (4).

 <div align="center">